 The two quotes are self-composed and have been with me since years.
 The first is posted in the "about" section on accounts and profiles on diverse websites that I manage or am involved in.
 The second is posted on all office doors – those I have occupied, and those I occupy at the present time – in several countries around the world.
 Taken together they speak to my view of my own self, and how it has evolved over my professional life.
 The quotes are a reflection of who I was at the time they were composed.
 There may be a sense in which I today sub-consciously try to live up to whatever truths or insights they hold.
 This inverse logic aside, I have tried to hold on to certain basic values throughout my work and travels in multiple countries and cultures.

 And so it is that this blog is circuitous and rambles widely, while hopefully still being coherent, centred around a fundamental concern with description, analyses, and advancement of the human condition, as seen through the double filter of development cooperation and my own personae.
 Given my citizenship, present pattern of residence, and where I have done a lot of my work, there is a certain focus on Norway, Bulgaria, and South Asia.
-The majority of the articles are in English, some are in Norwegian, and a few are in both languages.
+A majority of articles are in English, some are in Norwegian, and a few are in both languages.
 Once published, articles are not cast in stone and may be updated, partly because the world is changing, partly because I am changing, and partly because of a perhaps unfortunate tendency towards perfectionism.
 Further, diversions may turn into main avenues of exploration.
 This means I cannot promise a clear logic in the progression of the overall argument.
 Photos and videos are from projects I have worked on are available on Flickr (https://www.flickr.com/photos/supras/albums).
 Your comments are welcome – under each article or in a form (https://devblog.no/en/content/contacts).

 So much for my rationale – or excuse – for writing this blog.
 Hold tight and enjoy the ride!